 Cycle for Survival supported research and clinical trials that led to the FDA’s initial approval of the first drug to treat tumors based on a genetic mutation as opposed to location in the body.

-All pediatric cancers are rare cancers, but less than 4% of the federal cancer research budget is dedicated to pediatric cancers.
+All pediatric cancers are rare cancers, but only 4-5% of the National Cancer Institute’s budget is dedicated to researching pediatric cancers.
 Cycle for Survival helps fill this funding gap.

 MSK treats more than 400 subtypes of cancer each year, including some of the rarest forms of the disease.